 Driel: probable location of a Roman fort on the Rhine limes.

 The Roman settlement near modern Driel in the Netherlands was close to the river Rhine and the remains must have eroded.
-However, many stray finds, including a large collection of metal objects from the second half of the first century, have been discovered in the river.
-Other objects were found directly east of the modern village at a place called Baarskamp.
+However, many stray finds, including a large collection of metal objects from the second half of the first century CE, have been discovered in and near the river.
+Other objects were found directly east of the modern village at a site called Baarskamp.

-It has been suggested that the settlement was a fort, built when the Roman general Germanicus attacked the Germanic tribes (14-16).
-It is possible that a cavalry unit ("the turma of Gaius") guarded a ford or ferry in the Rhine.
+It has been suggested that the settlement was a fort, built when the Roman general Germanicus attacked the Germanic tribes (14-16 CE).
+It is possible that a cavalry unit ("the turma of Gaius") guarded a ford in or ferry across the Rhine.
 However, it may also have been a civil settlement.